gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 as quietly as she could.
 She had brushed her own fur until it gleamed and was wearing a string of dark beads over her white cotton blouse.
-When her father offered her his arm and she took it, Maddy felt like her heart was swelling in her chest.*
+When Papa Roo offered her his arm and she took it, Maddy felt like her heart was swelling in her chest.*

 *After they left,
 Maddy settled into her father's chair with her latest book.
-It was a collection of folk tales about the Makers and how they gave the first specials their powers.
+It was a collection of folk tales about specials and bots.
+The specials were always heroes.
-Bots were wise counselors, fickle allies, or wicked adversaries, and each story ended with the words,
+Some of the bots were wise counselors, but most were fickle allies or wicked adversaries, and each story ended with the words,
 "And only the stars can tell the rest.".*

-*She didn't remember falling asleep---no one ever does---but the thud of the book sliding out of her lap and hitting the floor woke her.
+*She didn't remember falling asleep---no one ever does---but the thud of the book hitting the floor woke her.
 She stretched and yawned.
 How much time had passed? she wondered, wiping her eyes.
 She had better look in on Sindy.*